 The PCP set up the proactive scrutiny working group during the 2018/19 year in order to take a lead on the Panel's in-depth proactive scrutiny considering how the Commissioner was enabling effective and efficient operational policing for Hampshire and the Isle of Wight.
-The task and finish group has met on five occasions during 2018/19.
+The task and finish group held its final meeting on 3 July 2019.